BY SOFO ARCHON

 Soon we have Christmas again.
 You know, that part of the year when we do nothing but exchange gifts in the form of products, an act that is marketed to us by big corporations as the only way to prove our love to our friends and family.

-According to a recent report, 28% of American shoppers are paying off debt from last year’s Christmas shopping.
-But this wont prevent them from going deeper into debt this year.
-In fact, it’s expected that the average shopper will spend $776 on gifts alone this holiday season — that is, nearly 50% more than just four years ago!
+According to a recent report, 48 million Americans are paying off debt from last year’s Christmas shopping.
+But this won’t prevent them from going deeper into debt this year.
+In fact, it’s expected that the average shopper will spend $825 on gifts alone this holiday season — that is, about 50% more than just five years ago!
 (Should I pull out my hair now or better leave it for when I’m done writing this article?)

 Our society is totally nuts, and to be a nuthead is considered normal.
 Buying stuff nobody needs with money we don’t have and destroying our planet in the process seems perfectly OK to most people.
-In fact, if you happen to differ from the majority and choose not to conform to our consumer culture, nearly everyone starts looking at you as if you’re some kind of a pathetic weirdo.
+In fact, if you happen to differ from the majority and choose not to conform to our consumer culture, nearly everyone starts looking at you as if you’re a pathetic weirdo.
 “Oh, you’re one of those people who don’t buy anyone gifts on the holiday season?
-That must mean that you’re either a stingy asshole or that you have nobody to love in your life.”
+That must mean you’re either a stingy person or you have nobody to love in your life.”

 Image credit: Steve Cutts